dimoria/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable
+  - variable: 🖐️ used
-  - constant
+  - constant: 🖐️ used
-  - scalar
+  - scalar: 👂 heard
-  - literal
+  - literal:  🖐️ used
-  - expression
+  - expression: 🖐️ used
-  - heap
+  - heap: 👂 heard
-  - function
+  - function: 🖐️ used
   - procedure
   - method
-  - class
+  - class: 🖐️ used
   - prototype
-  - event
+  - event: 🖐️ used
   - type
   - primitive types
   - reference types
-  - flag
+  - flag: 🖐️ used
   - lexical scope
   - code block
-  - conditions
+  - conditions: 🖐️ used
-  - loops
+  - loops: 🖐️ used
   - assignment
   - regular expression
-  - interface
+  - interface: 🖐️ used
   - contract
-  - module
+  - module: 👂 heard
   - call stack
 - Functions
-  - signature
+  - signature: 🎓 known
-  - argument
+  - argument:  🎓 known
-  - parameter
+  - parameter: 🎓 known
   - pure function
   - lambda expression
   - side effects